-Through a recognised in-house Learning & Development Specialist, the Society has built a Leadership Programme for colleagues with management responsibilities, and a Management Development Programme (MDP) based on 'CMI' Level 3 and Level 5 skill sets, to prepare colleagues for future supervisory and management roles.
+Through a recognised in-house Learning & Development Specialist, the Society has built a Leadership Programme for colleagues with management responsibilities, and a Management Development Programme (MDP) based on the Chartered Management Institute (CMI) Level 3 and Level 5 skill sets, to prepare colleagues for future supervisory and management roles.
 This supports the Society's talent mapping and succession planning processes.
-To date and upon completion of our MDP Phase 3 programme, 50 managers have completed one of these two programmes, which commenced in 2018 and are now in their third phase.
+In 2024 we have continued to develop our management cohort through internal CPD accredited training including Managing People Through Performance.